cdt-eth/Github-Battle/README.md

 React app where you input 2 Github users, compare stats, and see who comes out on top!
 Also, view the most popular repos from each language.
 ## You can see the final project [here](https://github-battle-react-4b568.firebaseapp.com/)

-# Used
+# Tech Stack

-React (no create-react-app used), React Router, ES6, npm, Yarn, Webpack, Github API, Axios, Cypress, and Firebase
+- React (no boilerplate)
+- React Router

+- npm
+- Yarn
+- Webpack
+- Github API
+- Axios
+- Cypress
+- Firebase

 # Components

-This codebase was originally taken from the TodoMVC project starting
+I added code comments that delve deeper into the app's functionality.

 - < Home />
 - < Nav />